LOTTERY REGISTRATION OPENS MAY 1, 2020!

 To be admitted as a 2020 Crow Pass entrant, you must have achieved at least one of the following:

 1) Completed a technical trail race (not a road race) in Alaska of 14 miles or longer since 2018 at a pace of 15 minutes per mile or faster.
-(If the Lost Lake Run is your qualifier, you must have finished in under 2:55; for Mat Peak, under 5:45).
+(If the LOST LAKE RUN is your qualifier, you must have finished in under 2:55; for the MATANUSKA PEAK CHALLENGE, under 5:45).

-2) OR Completed the entire Crow Pass trail in less than 6 hours (racing or training) since 2017.
+2) OR Completed the ENTIRE Crow Pass trail in less than 6 hours elapsed time (racing or training) since 2017.

 3) OR Completed a comparable technical trail event outside of Alaska since 2018 (at a pace of 15 minutes per mile or faster) by emailing proof of your participation to the race director for potential approval.